kreait/firebase-php/docs/setup.rst

    * on Linux/MacOS: ``$HOME/.config/gcloud/application_default_credentials.json``
    * on Windows: ``$APPDATA/gcloud/application_default_credentials.json``

-If one of the conditions above is met, you can create a new Firebase instance without further configuration:
+If one of the conditions above is met, you can create a new Firebase factory instance without further configuration:

 .. code-block:: php

     use Kreait\Firebase\Factory;

-    $firebase = (new Factory)->create();
+    $factory = new Factory();

 Manually